huico882/Data-Analytics-Projects/amazon-product-analysis/README.md

 - Add support for more e-commerce platforms.
 - Implement a GUI or web-based interface for ease of use.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments
 - [BeautifulSoup Documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
 - [pandas Documentation](https://pandas.pydata.org/docs/)
 - [Ollama AI Models](https://ollama.com/models)

----

-Feel free to reach out for questions or contributions!